saimizi/jcz/docs/jcz_srs.md

 This document specifies the functional and non-functional requirements for JCZ (Just Compress Zip), a command-line compression utility that provides a unified interface for multiple compression formats.

 ### 1.2 Scope
 JCZ is a command-line tool that simplifies file and directory compression/decompression operations.
-It supports multiple compression algorithms (GZIP, BZIP2, XZ) and archive formats (TAR), including compound formats (TAR+GZIP, TAR+BZIP2, TAR+XZ).
+It supports multiple compression algorithms (GZIP, BZIP2, XZ, ZIP) and archive formats (TAR), including compound formats (TAR+GZIP, TAR+BZIP2, TAR+XZ).

 ### 1.3 Intended Audience
 - Software developers implementing the tool